kishoremorsu/servercookbook/README.md

 ### Cookbooks

-- `toaster` - mywebserver needs toaster to brown your bagel.
+- `toaster` - server needs toaster to brown your bagel.

 ## Attributes